-For a handy checklist of requirements and guidelines, see the Majors Checklist.
+For a handy checklist of requirements and guidelines, see the Major Course Checklist.

 Courses in the Arts of Theater and Dance (6)